GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 ## Cell renderers are going away

-Cell renderers were introduced in GTK 2 to support rendering of "big data" UIs, in particular treeviews.
-Over the years, more "data-like" widgets have started to use them, and cell renderers have grown into a shadowy, alternative rendering infrastructure that duplicates much of what widgets do, while duplicating the code and adding their own dose of bugs.
+Cell renderers were introduced in GTK 2 to support rendering of “big data” UIs, in particular treeviews.
+Over the years, more “data-like” widgets have started to use them, and cell renderers have grown into a shadowy, alternative rendering infrastructure that duplicates much of what widgets do, while duplicating the code and adding their own dose of bugs.